-In May 2016, the Company announced it had executed an option agreement with Eagle Putt Ventures Inc. ("Eagle Putt") to earn an undivided 50% interest in the 1,282 hectare Monroe property (the "Property") located in the Fort Steele Mining Division, southeast British Columbia.
-The Property covers an area exhibiting comparable geologic similarities to the Sullivan mine corridor located 40 kilometres to the north.
-In order to exercise the option (the "Option"), the Company made a firm commitment to spend an initial \$100,000 in exploration expenditures on the Property in the first year, followed by additional annual optional exploration expenditures totalling \$2.9 million by May 2021.
-No other consideration is required to exercise the Option.
-The Company will be the operator on the Property during the course of the Option.
-Upon exercise of its Option to earn a 50% undivided interest in the Property, the Company and Eagle Putt will form a joint venture to further advance the exploration and development of the Property.
+In May 2016, the Company announced it had executed an option agreement with Eagle Putt Ventures Inc. ("Eagle Putt") to earn an undivided 50% interest in the 1,282 hectare Monroe property (the "Monroe property") located in the Fort Steele Mining Division, southeast British Columbia.
+The Monroe property covers an area exhibiting comparable geologic similarities to the Sullivan mine corridor located 40 kilometres to the north.
+In order to exercise the option (the "Monroe Option"), the Company made a firm commitment to spend an initial \$100,000 in exploration expenditures on the Monroe property in the first year, followed by additional annual optional exploration expenditures totalling \$2.9 million by May 2021.
+On April 9, 2021, the Monroe Option was amended to a cumulative total of explorations expenditures of no less than \$3 million on or before May 2, 2022.
+During the period ended June 30, 2022, the Monroe Option was amended and the Company must complete the expenditures on or before May 2, 2023.
+No other consideration is required to exercise the Monroe Option.
+The Company will be the operator on the Monroe property during the course of the Monroe Option.
+Upon exercise of its option to earn a 50% undivided interest in the Property, the Company and Eagle Putt will form a joint venture to further advance the exploration and development of the Monroe property.

 The Monroe property is owned 50/50 by Gordon P. Leask, President, Chief Executive Officer and a director of the Company and John M. Leask, a director of the Company, and is held in trust for them by Eagle Putt, a private corporation owned by Gordon Leask.
-Given the non-arm's length nature of the transaction, the Company obtained approval to the grant of the Option by way of written resolution from a majority of the disinterested shareholders of the Company.
+Given the non-arm's length nature of the transaction, the Company obtained approval to the grant of the Monroe Option by way of written resolution from a majority of the disinterested shareholders of the Company.
 Messrs.
-Gordon Leask and John Leask and their associates were excluded from voting on the shareholder resolution to approve the grant of the Option to the Company.
+Gordon Leask and John Leask and their associates were excluded from voting on the shareholder resolution to approve the grant of the Monroe Option to the Company.